security-assignments/security-assignments.github.io/_projects/pen-test.md

 ## Tips -- Productivity

-* Put an entry in Kali's `/etc/hosts` file to make it so that you don't have to keep typing out the IP address of humbleify's server.
+* Put an entry for the target in Kali's `/etc/hosts` file to make it so that you don't have to keep typing out the IP address of humbleify's server.

 ## Tips -- Password Cracking